Ultra-faint dwarfs in a Milky Way context: Introducing the Mint Condition DC Justice League Simulations: Case Studies

 Figure~\ref{fig:hi} shows the HI fractions of all galaxies in the sample as a function of their distance from the Milky Way.
 Triangles at the bottom indicate galaxies devoid of HI.
 Points are sized by galaxy $V$-band luminosity; on the right are several points for comparison.
 Finally, the points are colored by specific star formation rate (sSFR; defined as SFR/M$_\mathrm{star}$), with quenched galaxies as unfilled points.
 Star formation rates are calculated as in \citet{Tremmel2019a}: we calculate the 25~Myr SFR, except in cases where two or fewer star particles form.
 To minimize numerical noise in these cases we use the average SFR over 250~Myr.

 Most of the brighter galaxies are actively star forming, and even the few that are quenched (or nearly so) retain some HI.
 While the lowest sSFR galaxies are all found within 1 R$_{\rm vir}$, the higher sSFR galaxies can be found across a range of galactocentric distances.
+It is possible the brighter simulated galaxies are more HI-rich than their observed counterparts; among satellites, only the Magellanic Clouds around the Milky Way and NGC 185, NGC 205, IC 10, and LGS 3 around M31 are known to host HI \citep{McConnachie2012}.
+If the simulated brighter galaxies in Figure~\ref{fig:hi} are too HI-rich, it could be indicative of insufficient ram pressure stripping as they fall in and orbit the main halo.
+However, given that \citet{Akins2020} found the (ram pressure-induced) quenching timescales of satellites in the Near Mint simulations are consistent with observations, we find this unlikely.
+Additionally, results from the SAGA survey \citep{Geha2017, Mao2020} suggest the Local Group may have higher quenched fractions than typical Milky Way-like galaxies, which would indicate the Local Group satellites are less HI-rich than in a typical Milky Way-mass galaxy.
+Nonetheless, \citet{Akins2020} found that the different Milky Way-mass galaxies in the Near Mint simulations produce a variety of quenched fractions similar to those observed.

-As seen in Figure~\ref{fig:csfh}, all UFDs are quenched.
+As seen before in Figure~\ref{fig:csfh}, all UFDs are quenched.
 However, not all the UFDs are devoid of HI.

-Two UFDs near 2~R$_\mathrm{vir}$ (about 600~kpc) have non-zero HI masses; they are shown in solid circles in the figure.
+Two UFDs near 2~R$_\mathrm{vir}$ (about 600~kpc) have non-zero HI masses; they are shown in solid circles in Figure~\ref{fig:hi}.
 While unusual among UFDs, they are not as rare when considering slightly more massive galaxies; among galaxies with $-10<M_V<-8$, there are three galaxies with HI, shown in dashed circles.
 Most of them are concentrated near 2~R$_\mathrm{vir}$, but one of them is located within the virial radius.
 The more HI-rich UFD, with an HI mass of $3.5\times10^5$~M$_\sun$, should be detectable by surveys such as ALFALFA \citep{Giovanelli2010} or through targeted observations.
 The more massive HI-rich dwarf galaxies may likewise be detectable through targeted searches, including the nearest one, which has a distance of 200~kpc and HI mass of $4\times10^4$~M$_\sun$.

 The standard view of UFD galaxies is not only that they quench during or shortly after the epoch of reionization, but that they are devoid of gas.
 Previous searches for HI in UFDs have yielded upper limits with no detections \citep[e.g.,][]{Grcevich2009, Spekkens2014, Westmeier2015, Crnojevic2016b}.
 Leo P ($M_V=-9.27$) is among the fainter known galaxies hosting HI, but at a distance of 1.62~Mpc \citep{Giovanelli2013, Rhode2013, McQuinn2015} it is far more isolated than most known UFDs.
 Currently, Leo T (whose luminosity of $M_V=-8.0$ is on the edge of the UFD definition; see, e.g., \citealt{Simon2019}) is the faintest known galaxy hosting HI \citep{Irwin2007, Ryan-Weber2008}; at 420~kpc from the Milky Way, it is also among the more distant of the known galaxies at such low luminosity.